 1. All products utilized within the water system to comply with the Municipality Standards and Specifications.

 1. Clean pipes, fittings, and appurtenances of accumulated debris and water before installation.
-Carefully inspect materials for defects to approval of the Consultant.
-Remove defective materials from site as required by the Consultant.
+Carefully inspect materials for defects to approval of Consultant.
+Remove defective materials from site as directed by Consultant.